-Once community assessment and readiness has been determined and Chief & Band Council has given a favourable & supporting green light to an FNG Community Garden Farming Co-op Facility proposal, we work directly with you and your Community Champion to begin to develop an in-depth project business plan.
+Once community assessment and readiness are determined, and Chief & Band Council has given a favourable & supporting green light to an FNG Community Garden Farming Co-op Facility proposal, we work directly with you and your Community Champion to begin to develop an in-depth project business plan.
 A very detailed written document that describes the proposed Community Garden Farming Co-op business in great detail, its objectives and strategies, the market you are targeting, that also includes your financial forecasts.
-It is important to have a business plan because it helps you understand your market, set realistic goals, secure external funding when needed, measure your successes, clarify operational requirements and establish reasonable multi-year financial forecasts.
-Preparing your business plan properly will also help you focus on how to operate an FNG Community Garden Farming Co-op Facility to its optimum, giving you and your new community business the best chance for continued annual successes.
+It is essential to have a business plan because it helps you understand your market, set realistic goals, secure external funding when needed, measure your successes, clarify operational requirements and establish reasonable multi-year financial forecasts.
+Adequately preparing your business plan will also help you focus on how to operate an FNG Community Garden Farming Co-op Facility to its maximum, giving you and your new community business the best chance for continued annual successes.

 Securing financial assistance to start your new business will be directly related to the strength of your business plan.
 To be considered a viable candidate to receive funds from a financial institution or investors, you must demonstrate that you understand every aspect of your business, and its ability to generate profit.
 A business plan is more than just something to show lenders and investors; it is also necessary to help you plan for the growth and progress of your business.
 Your business’s success can depend on your plans for the future.
 Listed below are examples of questions to ask yourself when writing your business plan:

 - How will I generate a profit? • How will I run the business if sales are low or if profits are down?